De-VertiFL: A Solution for Decentralized Vertical Federated Learning: Experiments

 \subsection{Titanic Dataset}

-The Titanic dataset contains information about passengers aboard the Titanic, consisting of 891 records with features such as passenger name, age, gender, ticket class, fare, and whether the passenger survived (label).
-The task is to predict the survival status of the passengers based on these features.
+The Titanic dataset contains 891 records with features like passenger name, age, gender, ticket class, fare, and survival status (label).
+The task is to predict passenger survival based on these features.

-During data preprocessing, irrelevant features such as \textit{PassengerId}, \textit{Name}, and \textit{Ticket} were removed, as they do not contribute to the prediction task.
-Several common preprocessing techniques were applied, including age binning, cabin extraction, and title extraction, following established practices in the literature.
-In age binning, the \textit{Age} feature was categorized into groups (Child, Adult, Elderly, Unknown) to handle missing values and create more meaningful age categories.
-For cabin extraction, the \textit{Cabin} feature was simplified by using only the first letter of the cabin identifier, with missing values treated as \textit{Unknown}.
-Title extraction involved generating a new feature by extracting titles from passenger names, which were then simplified by grouping rare titles into a single category.